How to Cut a Recess in Wood: Router vs. Table Saw vs. Chisel

 Always wear safety goggles to protect your eyes.
 Ear protection is important when using loud tools.
 A dust mask helps keep your lungs safe from wood particles.

 Wear gloves to protect your hands from splinters and cuts.
 Use non-slip shoes to prevent falls while working.
-A hard hat is useful for extra head protection.

 Hold tools with both hands for better control.
 Always keep blades sharp for safer cuts.
 Store tools properly to avoid accidents.